 In addition to Teaching Assistantships, advanced graduate students may, on occasion, be invited to teach a full course as an independent instructor.
 These opportunities are rare and are extended only to those graduate students who have demonstrated excellence in their performances as teaching assistants.
-In addition, in order to be eligible for independent teaching, all grad student instructors will need to have taken the initial CT 901 Seminar in College Teaching.
-This instruction in college teaching is organized through the Graduate School and the Higher Education Consortium of Central Massachusetts (HECCMA).
+In addition, in order to be eligible for independent teaching, all graduate student instructors will need to have taken the initial CT 901 Seminar in College Teaching. formerly offered through the Higher Education Consortium of Central Massachusetts (HECCMA), or the Clark seminar in college teaching offered at no cost to Clark students.